EriMiwa/recipes/README.md

 This is a recipe search App which shows recipe lists and recipe details.

 ## 💻skill I used
-HTML / CSS / React / Food2fork API.
+HTML / CSS / React / Food2fork API / BootStrap.

 ## 📅the purpose of this project
+- Understanding a way how to switch lists page and details page.
+- Understanding the usage of BootStrap.

 ## 😤production period
 1 weeks.